pjtunstall/spotify-scraper/README.md

 ### Reduce dependencies

-Replace `p-limit` with a custom async request queue, carefully respecting the subtlties of timing mentioned in their comments.
+Replace `p-limit` with a custom queue of Promise-returning functions, carefully respecting the subtlties of timing mentioned in their comments.

 ### Countries